-Because Heroku handles data security at the infrastructure level, we are free to focus on ensuring data security within our application.
+Because Heroku handles data security at the infrastructure level, we are free to focus on ensuring data security within our platform.
 Ross Sharrott, CTO, Moneytree

 To further enhance data security, the Moneytree platform runs in Heroku Private Spaces, a dedicated runtime environment.
-Private Spaces enables Moneytree to run their user-facing application and internal services within their own isolated network, offering greater power, performance, and privacy.
-Since customers are located in Japan and Australia, Moneytree makes use of Heroku’s Tokyo and Sydney regional Private Spaces, which helps reduce network latency and provide a better user experience.
-This also ensures there are no data residency issues per local regulatory requirements.
+Private Spaces enables Moneytree to run their user-facing platform and internal services within their own isolated network, offering greater power, performance, and privacy.
+Moneytree makes use of Heroku’s Tokyo regional Private Spaces, which helps reduce network latency, provides a better user experience, and ensures there are no data residency issues per local regulatory requirements.